rollbear/trompeloeil/docs/CookBook.md

-Matchers are created using the aptly named function template [**`trompeloeil::make_matcher<Type>(...)`**](reference.md/#make_matcher), which takes a lambda to check the condition, a lambda to print an error message, and any number of stored values.
+Matchers are created using the aptly named function template [**`trompeloeil::make_matcher<Type>(...)`**](reference.md/#make_matcher), which takes a predicate lambda to check the condition, a print lambda for error messages, and any number of stored values.

 All matchers, including your own custom designed matchers, can be used as [pointer matchers](#matching_pointers) by using the unary prefix `*`